Hanabi-Live/hanabi-live-bot/README.md

   * `vim .env`
 * Run it:
   * `python main.py`
-* In a browser, log on to Hanabi Live and start a new table.
+* In a browser, log on to the website and start a new table.
 * In the pre-game chat window, send a private message to the bot in order to get it to join you:
   * `/msg [username] /join`
 * Then, start the game and play!